bbatsov/metaredux/_posts/2021-07-31-back-to-linux.md

 As a bonus - I also got the opportunity to play a lot more games.[^2]

-Windows still has it's quirks, but the experience with it certainly beats the experience I had with Linux.
+Windows still has its quirks, but the experience with it certainly beats the experience I had with Linux.
 All proprietary apps work great, the drivers are solid and I'm essentially working in Linux all of the time.
 The only thing from macOS I'm really missing is the nice collaboration/sync between all Apple devices - e.g. you take a picture on your phone and it immediately goes to your computer.
 You get an SMS on your phone and it's also on your computer.
 Not a big deal, but this walled Apple garden kept me on macOS even though I was getting more and more frustrated with it.
+I hate walled gardens!

-In short, hardware support remains the biggest weakness of Linux, just as always.
+In short, hardware support remains the biggest weakness of Linux as desktop operating system, just as always.
 It's super disappointing that even after carefully choosing hardware for Linux compatibility I still ended up with a GPU that didn't work reliably.

 On the bright side - it was a ton of fun to assemble a new PC, after all those years.
 You should have seen how happy I was when the thing booted from the first try!
 And it was nice to check in on the progress made in the world of Linux and to find a reason to give Windows another chance.

 That's all I have for you today.
 Keep hacking!